phetsims/mean-share-and-balance/doc/model.md

   - **Pipe State**
     - The pipes have two states: open and closed.
 They are synchronized to all be open or all be closed in order to reduce over complication of water distribution.
-    - When pipes are closed the 2D cup set will sync to match their 3D representations.
+    - When pipes are closed, the 2D cup set will sync to match their 3D representations.

   - **Adding and Removing Cups**
     - The first cup's water level is 3/4 full.
 By default, the rest of the cups are added at 1/2 capacity.